SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/K - Recurrent Neural Networks.md

 - $\boldsymbol{c}$ - Bias connected to the output layer.
 - $\phi$ is the tanh activation function (for hidden layer) and $\sigma$ is the sigmoid activation function (for output layer).

-The output layer activation function is a softmax for classification and a linear/sigmoid activation for regression.
+The output layer activation function is softmax for classification and linear/sigmoidal for regression.

 Typically, the hidden layer activation function is given by the tanh function: